 Department of Transportation

-Other DOT initiatives address climate change and improve the sustainability of the U.S. transportation sector including: FAA and NASA manage the Continuous Lower Energy, Emissions, and Noise (CLEEN) program as a government industry consortium to develop technologies for energy efficiency, noise and emissions reduction, and alternative fuels; and FAA participates in the Commercial Aviation Alternative Fuels Initiative (CAAFI), a public–private coalition to encourage the development of alternative jet fuels.
+- The FAA manages the Continuous Lower Energy, Emissions, and Noise (CLEEN) program as a government–industry consortium to develop technologies for energy efficiency, noise and emissions reduction, and sustainable alternative jet fuel.
+FAA also participates in the Commercial Aviation Alternative Fuels Initiative (CAAFI), a public–private coalition to encourage the development of sustainable alternative jet fuel.

 - The multi-modal Intelligent Transportation Systems Joint Program Office is leading the Applications for the Environment: Real-Time Information Synthesis (AERIS) program, seeking to generate and acquire environmentally relevant real-time surface transportation data, and to use these data to reduce some of the negative environmental impacts of surface transportation.